owaisilyasgh/Migraine-Barometer/README.md

 ## Features

-*   **Barometric Pressure Display:** Shows current and historical surface pressure data using the Highcharts library for a pre-set location (mock data used in this version).
+*   **Barometric Pressure Display:** Shows current and historical surface pressure data fetched from a live weather API, visualized using the Highcharts library.
+The app uses device geolocation if available, otherwise default coordinates.
-*   **Automated Pressure Event Detection:** Identifies significant pressure changes (rises, falls, ongoing trends) from the data and lists them in a table.
+*   **Automated Pressure Event Detection:** Identifies significant pressure changes (rises, falls, ongoing trends) from the data and lists them.
+This list transforms into a touch-friendly card carousel on mobile devices.
-    *   **Event Highlighting:** Clicking on a detected event in the table highlights the corresponding time range on the pressure chart for easier visual correlation.
+    *   **Event Highlighting:** Clicking on a detected event highlights the corresponding time range on the pressure chart for easier visual correlation.
-    *   **Merge/Unmerge Events:** Users can select two detected automated events and merge them into a single, combined event.
-Merged events can also be unmerged back into their original components.
-This is useful for custom grouping.
-*   **PWA:** Installable on compatible devices for an app-like experience and offline access to the basic app shell and cached data (though data updates require an internet connection).
+*   **PWA:** Installable on compatible devices for an app-like experience and offline access to the basic app shell and cached data (though fresh data updates require an internet connection).
-*   **Migraine Logging:** Allows users to log migraine events with start and end times.
+*   **Migraine Logging:** Allows users to log their migraine events with start and end times and associate severity with detected pressure events.

 ## How It Works

-1.  **Data Loading:** The app loads hourly surface pressure data (from `mock_pressure_data.json` in this version).
+1.  **Data Loading:** The app loads hourly surface pressure data from the Open-Meteo weather API.
+It attempts to use the device's geolocation for precise data; if unavailable or denied, it uses default coordinates.
+Data is cached to minimize API calls and improve performance.
 2.  **Charting:** Pressure data is visualized using the Highcharts library.
 3.  **Automated Event Detection:** The system analyzes the pressure data to find periods of significant rise or fall.
-These are displayed in a table.
+These are displayed in a table or mobile-friendly cards.
 4.  **Event Interaction:**
-    *   Clicking an event row in the table highlights the event's duration on the chart using a plot band.
+    *   Clicking an event row/card highlights the event's duration on the chart using a plot band.
-    *   Users can select two events from the "Detected Pressure Events (Automated)" table and merge them.
-The system calculates the combined duration and overall pressure change.
-A merged event can be selected and unmerged to revert to its original constituent events.
+    *   Users can toggle the display of all detected events on the chart.
-5.  **Migraine Logging:** Users can log their migraine events, providing start/end times.
+5.  **Migraine Logging:** Users can log their migraine severity directly against detected pressure events.
 This data is stored locally in the browser's `localStorage`.
-6.  **Correlation (Manual):** Users can visually compare their logged migraines with the charted pressure data and the list of automatically detected (and potentially merged/unmerged) pressure events.
+6.  **Correlation (Manual):** Users can visually compare their logged migraines with the charted pressure data and the list of automatically detected pressure events.

 ## Technical Details